The Bible and violence: Supersessionism

 According to Michael Vlach, "It is undeniable that anti-Jewish bias has often gone hand-in-hand with the supersessionist view."

 Supersessionist thought is defined by "two core beliefs: (1) that the nation of Israel has forfeited its status as the people of God through disobedience; and (2) the New Testament church has therefore become the true Israel and inheritor of the promises made to the nation of Israel."
-It has three forms: punitive, economic, and/or structural supersessionism.
+It has three forms: punitive, economic or structural supersessionism.
 Punitive supersessionism is the 'hard' form of supersessionism, and is seen as punishment from God.
-Economic supersessionism is a moderate form concerning God's economy: His plan in history to transfer the role of the "people of God" from an ethnic group to a universal group.
+Economic supersessionism is a moderate form concerning God's economy: his plan in history to transfer the role of the "people of God" from an ethnic group to a universal group.
 The third form involves the New Testament having priority over the Old Testament by ignoring or replacing the original meaning of Old Testament passages.
 For example, within the early church, the rise of the use of Greek philosophical interpretation and allegory allowed inferences to be drawn such as the one Tertullian drew when he interpreted the statement "the older will serve the younger," (concerning the twin sons of Isaac and Rebekah (Genesis 25.23)), allegorically to mean that Israel would serve the church.

 There is no agreement on when supersessionism began.
 Tracing the roots of supersessionism to the New Testament is problematic since "there is no consensus" that supersessionism is a biblical doctrine at all.
 Vlatch says one's position on this is determined more by one's beginning assumptions than it is by any biblical hermeneutic.
 Scholars such as W. C. Kaiser Jr. see the fourth century, after Constantine, as supersessionism's true beginning, because that is when a shift in Christian thought on eschatology took place.
 The church took its universally held traditional interpretation of Revelation 20:4-6 which is called Millennialism, and its hope of the thousand-year reign of the Messiah on earth, centered in Jerusalem, ruling with the redeemed Israel, and replaced it with a "historicized and allegorized version, that set up the church" as the metaphorical Israel instead.